grafana/grafana/docs/sources/http_api/user.md

 # User API

 > If you are running Grafana Enterprise, for some endpoints you would need to have relevant permissions.
-Refer to [Role-based access control]({{< relref "../enterprise/access-control" >}}) for more information.
+Refer to [Role-based access control permissions]({{< relref "../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.

 ## Search Users